 UWSL receives donated specialized consulting services, printing, radio, newspaper, and television advertising, prizes for special events, catering and other goods and services.
 In addition, many individuals have donated significant amounts of their time in organizational governance, program services and resource development efforts.
-For the years ended June 30, 2018 and 2017, approximately \$135,000 and \$143,000, respectively, have been reflected in the financial statements for volunteer services that met the criteria for recognition.
+For the years ended June 30, 2019 and 2018, approximately \$60,000 and \$135,000, respectively, have been reflected in the financial statements for volunteer services that met the criteria for recognition.
 These amounts are included within advertising costs below.

 Functional expenses - UWSL follows guidelines established by United Way Worldwide's "Functional Expenses and Overhead Reporting Standards" for allocating costs among functional expense categories.
 In general, where a specific cost can be identified with a particular function, the cost is charged directly to that function.
-If costs cannot be identified directly with specific functional categories, those costs are allocated among functional categories based upon project codes, the "full-time equivalent" and other accepted methods of cost allocation.
+If costs cannot be identified directly with specific functional categories, those costs are allocated among functional categories based upon project codes and the "full-time equivalent" methods of cost allocation.
 The categories for reporting functional expenses are as follows: